How to Succeed in Design For Conversion

-Same goes for simplicity.
+The same goes for simplicity.
 There’s no need to spend time designing quirky layouts that might confuse visitors and make them leave.
-A simple design is crucial for sign up forms where you should do your best to remove friction and make it easy for everyone to leave their name and email in a few simple steps.
+A simple design is crucial for sign-up forms where you should do your best to remove friction and make it easy for everyone to leave their name and email in a few simple steps.

 Conversion Rate Optimization Is A Process, Not Just One-time Fix

-Remember, every time you feel stuck and need help with optimizing your content and design, go back and take a look at the 4 steps people go through when they land on your website.
-They’ll check:
+Remember, every time you feel stuck and need help with optimizing your content and design, always think of the conversion optimization and go back and take a look at the 4 steps people go through when they land on your website.
+They’ll check the following:

 - Design and subconsciously decide if they like it or not